POSIT: Promotion of Semantic Item Tail via Adversarial Learning: Related Work

-Some of the proposed approaches ~\cite{adomavicius2009toward,10.1145/3109859.3109912,popularity-bias-reranking, singh2018fairness, 10.1145/3471158.3472260} for handling popularity bias or ensuring some kind of fairness among items are based on post-processing rather than changing the learning algorithm itself.
-During post-processing, they re-rank the recommendations based on additional factors like frequency, exposure, merit etc. However, these methods involves a direct trade-off between performance and coverage while our method is focused on improving the underling model itself.
+Many approaches have been proposed for handling popularity bias or ensuring a degree of fairness among items in various studies~\cite{adomavicius2009toward,10.1145/3109859.3109912,popularity-bias-reranking, singh2018fairness, 10.1145/3471158.3472260,post, 10.1145/3306618.3314309}.
+These methods typically focus on post-processing rather than altering the core learning algorithm.
+During post-processing, they rerank the recommendations based on additional factors like frequency, exposure etc. However, these methods involve a direct trade-off between performance and coverage, while our method is focused on improving the underling model itself.
 Our method is able to alleviate popularity bias without sacrificing the performance.
-Moreover, the post-processing methods are complimentary to ours in the sense that they can be applied on top of any learned model.
-In our experiments, we include the Rerank~\cite{popularity-bias-reranking} baseline for comparison.
+Moreover, the post-processing methods are complementary to ours in that they can be applied on top of any learned model.
+In our experiments, we chose two representative baselines Rerank~\cite{popularity-bias-reranking} and post-processing~\cite{post} for comparison.

+Some methods~\cite{causal2,causal1} use causality to reduce popularity bias.
+They estimate the causal effect of popularity and mitigate this effect.
+However, these methods require that the model's output and loss meet some probabilistic interpretations.
+We found that this requirement can be too strong and will reduce the model performance for some competitive models.
+Differently, our method calibrates the weight of loss through adversary, without the assumption of loss format, it can work across a wider class of models.
+We include one of the latest baselines~\cite{causal2} for evaluation.

-There is also work directly addressing producer-side fairness ~\cite{10.1145/3471158.3472260} in two sided market places.
+There is also work directly addressing producer-side fairness ~\cite{10.1145/3471158.3472260} in two-sided marketplaces.
 However, their framework requires additional information about the producers for item modeling.
-Differently, we leverage the user-side utility and convert that into an item side score and use it in an adversarial learning framework.
-This practice eliminates the need for extra producer information.
+Differently, we leverage the user-side utility and convert that into an item-side score and use it in an adversarial learning framework.
+This practice eliminates the need for additional producer information.